Individual Therapy

 • Medical residents/fellows: $275 per session (45-50min)

-Payment Methods & Cancelation Policy
+Payment Methods & Cancellation Policy

 • I accept payment via debit, credit, and HSA/FSA cards.